Margaret Preston: Early Mosman years (1919–1932)

 In 1919, Preston went to America for an exhibition at the Carnegie Institute in Pittsburgh, Pennsylvania.
 On her way back to Australia, she met her future husband, William George "Bill" Preston, a recently discharged second lieutenant of the Australian Imperial Force.
 She married her husband on 31 December 1919, and wrote a false birthdate on her marriage certificate to make herself eight years younger than her husband.
 Bill had a placid temperament that complemented Margaret Preston's assertive personality, and they were devoted to each other throughout their marriage.
 Preston's friend Leon Gellert noted that Bill seemed to regard it as a national duty to keep his beloved Margaret happy and artistically productive.
 A successful businessman, Bill Preston was a company director for Anthony Horderns retailers, Dalton's packaging company and later, Tooheys Brewery.
 Their marriage gave Margaret the financial security to pursue her work and travel extensively.

 The Prestons settled in the Sydney suburb of Mosman following their marriage in late December 1919.
-A harbour town, Mosman has long attracted artists and writers such as Tom Roberts, Arthur Streeton, Harold Herbert, Dattilo Rubbo, Lloyd Rees, Nancy Borlase, and Ken Done.
+A harbour-side suburb, Mosman has long attracted artists and writers such as Tom Roberts, Arthur Streeton, Harold Herbert, Dattilo Rubbo, Lloyd Rees, Nancy Borlase, and Ken Done.
 The Prestons would live in Mosman from 1920 to 1963, with the exception of seven years in the bush suburb of Berowra during the 1930s.

 It was during the Mosman period that Preston became established as the most prominent Australian woman artist of the 1920s and 1930s.
 Within a year of the move to Mosman, the Art Gallery of New South Wales bought her 1915 painting Summer, at the 1920 Royal Art Society Spring exhibition.
 Preston was a founding member of the Contemporary Group in 1926.
 In 1929 the trustees of what is now the Art Gallery of New South Wales commissioned Self portrait (1930) – the first such commission to a woman artist from the Gallery.
 In the 1930s, she joined the Anthropological Society of New South Wales.